v8/v8.dev/src/blog/system-analyzer.md

 ### Acknowledgements

-I would like to thank everyone in the V8 and Mobile Android Engineering teams, especially to my host Sathya and co-host Camillo for supporting me throughout my internship and giving me the opportunity to work on such a cool project.
+I would like to thank everyone in the V8 and Web on Android teams, especially to my host Sathya and co-host Camillo for supporting me throughout my internship and giving me the opportunity to work on such a cool project.

 I had an amazing summer interning at Google!